kevinolega/callcentertrainingtips/6web/6web-w6.md

 100 Sentences

-a.
-Tell me about yourself.
+1. Tell me about yourself.
-b.
-Tell me about your career history.
+2. Tell me about your career history.
-c.
-Talk about your strengths and skills.
+3. Talk about your strengths and skills.
-d.
-Talk aaboout your personal goals.
+4. Talk aaboout your personal goals.
-e.
-Talk about your career goals.
+5. Talk about your career goals.
-f.
-Talk about your challenges.
+6. Talk about your challenges.
-g.
-Talk about your plans.
+7. Talk about your plans.

 ## LESSON 2